HED search guide¶

 Single-term search¶

 In a single-term search, the query is a single term or node in the HED schema.
+(Use the HED Schema Viewer to see the available tags for your search.)
 The query may not contain any slashes or wildcards.

 Single-term queries leverage the HED hierarchical structure, recognizing that schema children of the query term should also satisfy the query.
 This is HED’s is-a principle.